Direct Counterfactual Communication with Single Photons

-In summary, no photons pass through the transmission channel (Route 3) when Alice is able to learn the logic state (pass or block) of Bob's setting.
-Considering that errors of logic 0 is only relating to the number of $M$, we choose $M=4$ for the outer loop and $N=2$ for the inner loop.
-Note that the single photon source used in modified SLAZ scheme cannot be replaced by a coherent state light when the number of interferometers is finite and the interferometer is imperfect.
-Otherwise, the counterfactual property cannot be maintained.
+Since the presence of any photon in the channel would lead to detection events at $D_{f}$ (logic 0, PASS) or at Bob's optical switch (logic 1, BLOCK), no photons pass through the transmission channel (Route 3) when Alice can learn the logic state (pass or block) of Bob's setting.
+Considering that the errors of logic 0 are related only to the value of $M$, we choose $M = 4$ for the outer loop and $N = 2$ for the inner loop (more details on this choice in Materials and Methods).
+Note that the single-photon source used in the modified SLAZ scheme cannot be replaced by a strong coherent state (classical) light.
+Otherwise, because the number of interferometers is finite in the modified SLAZ scheme, a coherent light will pass through the channel with nonzero amplitude even when one of Alice's detectors clicks (which violates the counterfactual property).
+More precisely, given that the reflectivity of the BS is less than 100\%, a portion of the coherent light will be transmitted through the channel with nonzero amplitude, while the rest of it will reach Alice's detectors with nonzero amplitude.
+Thus, owing to multiple photons, post-selection via one of Alice's detectors clicking cannot ultimately prevent light transmission through the channel with nonzero amplitude.

-The experimental setup of counterfactual communication is shown in Fig.~\ref{Fig:cfcomm:setup}a.
-A heralded single photon source from a spontaneous parametric down-conversion process is used on Alice's side.
+In our experimental implementation, a Michelson-type configuration, shown in Fig.~\ref{Fig:zeno:theoryfig}c is employed, which is equivalent to Fig.~\ref{Fig:zeno:theoryfig}a and b.
+The experimental setup of counterfactual communication is shown in Fig.~\ref{Fig:cfcomm:setup}.
+A heralded single-photon source based on a spontaneous parametric down-conversion (SPDC) process is used on Alice's side.
+Additional details on the source are given in Materials and Methods.
 The generated photon pairs are coupled into two single-mode fibers.
-In the heralding arm, the photon enters detector $D_t$ directly, whose timing is recorded by a high-speed and high-accuracy time-to-digital converter (TDC).
-In the signal arm, the photon goes into a concatenation of two polarization Michelson interferometers via a collimator as for counterfactual communication.
+In the heralding arm, the photon enters the detector $D_t$ directly, whose timing is recorded by a high-speed and high-accuracy time-to-digital converter (TDC).
+In the signal arm, the photon transitioned into a concatenation of two polarized Michelson interferometers via a collimator for direct counterfactual communication.

-As shown in Fig.~\ref{Fig:cfcomm:setup}a, a continual wave ultraviolet laser (405~nm, 16~mW) is used to pump a type-II periodically poled potassium titanyl (PPKTP), creating a pair of photons in the state~$\left| {HV} \right\rangle$.
-This type of SPDC source yields about $2\times 10^7$ pair/s photons at 810 nm.
-The emitted photon pairs are split into two spatial modes by a polarizing beam splitter (PBS) which only reflects vertically polarized photons $V$, namely heralding arm and signal arm respectively.
-In the heralding arm, the efficiencies of fiber coupling and detection are about 30\% and 60\%, respectively with an overall heralding efficiency around 18\%.
-So the brightness of our heralding single photon source is about $3.6\times 10^6$/s.